MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 Customer Insights offers the following in-product experiences to delete personal data for a specific customer or user:

 - **Manage delete requests for customer data**: Customer data in Customer Insights is ingested from original data sources external to Customer Insights.
-All GDPR delete requests must first be performed in the original data source.
+Perform GDPR delete requests in the original data source first.
 - **Manage delete requests for Customer Insights user data**: Data for users is created by Customer Insights.
 All GDPR delete requests must be performed in Customer Insights.

 ##### Manage requests to delete customer data

 A Customer Insights admin can follow these steps to remove customer data that was deleted in the data source.
-Make sure that the GDPR delete request was performed in your data source before proceeding with the steps listed below.
+Make sure that the delete request was performed in your data source before proceeding with the steps listed below.

 1. Sign in to Dynamics 365 Customer Insights.
-2. Go to **Data** > **Data sources**
+1. Go to **Data** > **Data sources**
-3. For each data source in the list that contains deleted customer data:
+1. For each data source in the list that contains deleted customer data:
    1. Select the vertical ellipsis (&vellip;) and then select **Refresh**.
-   2. Check the status of the data source under **Status**.
+   1. Check the status of the data source under **Status**.
 A check mark means the refresh was successful.
 A warning triangle means something went wrong.
 If a warning triangle is displayed, contact D365CI@microsoft.com.
-3. After a successful data sources refresh, trigger the downstream refreshes as well, especially if you do not have a regular scheduled full refresh of Customer Insights in place.
+1. After a successful data sources refresh, run the downstream refreshes too.
+Especially, if you don't have a recurring full refresh of Customer Insights scheduled.

+> [!IMPORTANT]
-Important note: Static segments are not included when performing a full refresh and/or running downstream refreshes after a delete requests.
-To ensure that customer data is removed as well from static segments, you will need to rebuild the static segments.
+> Static segments are not included in a full refresh or running downstream refreshes after a delete request.
+To ensure that customer data is removed from static segments too, recreate the static segments with the refreshed source data.

 > [!div class="mx-imgBorder"]
 > ![Handling GDPR delete requests for customer data.](media/gdpr-data-sources.png "Handling GDPR delete requests for customer data")